 As they support us, we try to support them.
 That’s why The Adecco Military Alliance was created, to aid in the employment transition from active military status to civilian life, as well as supporting opportunities for military spouses.

 We also celebrate the birthday of the Marine Corps on November 10th.
 Adecco colleague Michelle Carrasco served with the Marines for over eight years, and her spouse has been in the military for 20 years.
-She has been a recruiter with Adecco for the last three years, and was in fact hired by a military spouse as well!
+She has been a recruiter with Adecco for the last four years, and was in fact hired by a military spouse as well!
 Here’s Michelle:

 “Working as an Adecco colleague has enabled me to support my fellow veterans, military spouses and civilians in finding employment.
 I bring a unique perspective to supporting the military community by being an active member of it.
 Many people don’t have that support when looking for a job that fits the needs of service members.
 The fact that I was hired by a military spouse into a company with a program like the Adecco Military Alliance was a clear display of how important it is to have a network of support.